-Upon finalising a property or financial settlement under family law, neither parties will need to pay capital gains tax during the transfer of ownership of either the family home or of any investment properties that were shared by the parties during marriage.
+Upon finalising a property or financial settlement under family law, neither party will need to pay capital gains tax during the transfer of ownership of either the family home or of any investment properties that were shared by the parties during the marriage.
 Capital gains tax will be applicable, however, if these assets are ever sold to other external third parties.
-In a similar fashion, the state government no longer treats spousal maintenance as taxable income as well, meaning there are actually very few tax considerations that need to be made throughout divorce or separation proceedings.
-Any former spouses who have finalised their divorce or separation after the 31st of December 2018, are ineligible to claim spousal maintenance costs back on tax, nor are they required to pay income tax on spousal support.
+In a similar fashion, the state government no longer treats spousal maintenance as taxable income as well, meaning there are actually very few tax considerations that need to be made throughout divorce or separation proceedings Any former spouses who have finalised their divorce or separation after the 31st of December 2018, are ineligible to claim spousal maintenance costs back on tax, nor are they required to pay income tax on spousal support.

 There are generally very few changes that can be made to property or financial settlement agreements upon finalisation, as settlements generally take into consideration the future needs of both parties to ensure all settlements reach a fair and just outcome.
 You can find a more in-depth answer to this question in our guide to property settlements under the Family Law Act.

-Whilst it is possible to secure a divorce prior to a property or financial settlement being finalised, it’s generally recommended that settlements are resolved prior to divorce proceedings, as there is a strict time limit in place with regards to property or financial settlement agreements following divorce, with the state allowing a maximum of one year for parties to reach a mutually beneficial arrangement following the finalisation of their divorce.
+Whilst it is possible to secure a divorce prior to a property or financial settlement being finalised, it’s generally recommended that settlements are resolved prior to divorce proceedings, as there is a strict time limit in place with regards to property or financial settlement agreement following divorce, with the state allowing a maximum of one year for parties to reach a mutually beneficial arrangement following the finalisation of their divorce.
 Whilst it is possible to apply for extensions, it’s far more cost-effective to finalise these settlements prior to obtaining a divorce.

-The most common documents that you’ll need to provide during property or financial settlements, are bank statements, tax returns, superannuation statements, asset valuations or appraisals, documentation outlining personal debts such as mortgage repayments, as well as other documentation regarding inheritances, compensation, and other records regarding shared assets or of financial claims made throughout the marriage.
+The most common cuments that you’ll need to provide during property or financial settlements are bank statements, tax returns, superannuation statements, asset valuations or appraisals, documentation outlining personal debts such as mortgage repayments, as well as other documentation regarding inheritances, compensation, and other records regarding shared assets or of financial claims made throughout the marriage.
 It’s always best to feel over-prepared in property and financial settlements, as you can keep your family law costs low by ensuring no time is wasted searching for lost documents.